About Wallsend Pathfinders

 • Be involved in my church

-• And go where He sends.
+• Go where He sends

-Wallsend Pathfinder Club Pathfinder Philosphy
+Wallsend Pathfinder Club – Pathfinder Philosophy

 Wallsend Pathfinder Club – Code of Conduct

-• Have Respect for God
+• Have respect for God

-• Participate in all activities.
+• Participate in all activities

-• Pathfinder Pledge and Law.
+• Live according to the Pathfinder Pledge and Law

-• Wear suitable and modest dress.
+• Wear suitable and modest dress

-• Refrain from offensive language.
+• Refrain from offensive language